ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. If the report pertains to a batch that was previously collected, then make sure the report was already included in all previous collections for the batch.
-If not, the input share MUST be marked as invalid with error "batch_collected".
+If not, the input share MUST be marked as invalid with error `batch_collected`.
 This prevents Collectors from learning anything about small numbers of reports that are uploaded between two collections of a batch.

-    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionReq message from the Collector; the Helper considers a batch to be collected once it has responded to an AggregateShareReq message from the Leader.
-A batches is determined by query ({{query}}) conveyed in these messages.
+    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionReq message from the Collector; the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
+A batch is determined by query ({{query}}) conveyed in these messages.
 Queries must satisfy the criteria covered in {{batch-validation}}.
 These criteria are meant to restrict queries in a way make it easy to determine wither a